For audiophiles and music lovers who love to read...

 Upstairs headfi system: FiiO R7; Headphones: Meze 109 Pro, Fiio FT3

-2nd upstairs speaker system: Source: FiiO R7; Integrated amplifier: Simon Audio Lab i5; Loudspeakers: ModalAkustik Musikboxx with Dynaudio S18 subwoofer
+2nd upstairs speaker system: Source: FiiO R7; DAC/pre: COS D1; Amplifier: Kinki EX-M7; Loudspeakers: sound|kaos Vox3 with Dynaudio S18 subwoofer

-2-channel video system: Source: Oppo BDP-105; All-in-One: Gold Note IS-1000 Deluxe; Loudspeakers: Zu Soul VI; Subwoofer: Zu Submission; Power delivery: Furutech eTP-8, Room: ~6x4m
+2-channel video system: Source: Oppo BDP-105; All-in-One: Gold Note IS-1000 Deluxe; Loudspeakers: Zu Mission; Subwoofer: Zu Mission; Power delivery: Furutech eTP-8, Room: ~6x4m

 Review component retail: €6'850/pr monitors, €3'695 sub, add €1'000 for motional feedback, €1'600 for upgraded AudioTechnology woofers

-D for Dutch 'n' dipole.
+D for Dutch dipole.
 I'd just published a syndication for Hans Beckeringh, on their MOB3 speaker written up by Warsaw correspondent Dawid Gryzb.
 The response was unexpected.
 "I read in your reviews of the Qualio IQ and ModalAkustik MusikBoxx speakers that you too are enthusiastic about Mundorf's AMT dipole.
 We also use that in our C1 model.
 We use the larger version in our High-Line models which we consider even better—and designer Andreas Rullmann agrees as he thinks it his finest tweeter design.
 We combine this amazing dipole 25D AMT with a custom-made AudioTechnology mid/woofer also on an open baffle combined with a very fine passive filter—a bit like the Qualio but deliberately with a somewhat smaller baffle.
 We currently sell our High Line systems mainly in the Netherlands because we consider it important that our loudspeakers be properly installed and driven accompanied by sound acoustic advice to the clients.
 At the moment we just haven't yet found international dealers who really understand open-baffle systems and are willing to promote them with proper care.
 We are however looking into how we could start selling our High Line models internationally and are currently gaining experience with the MOB models.
 Personally I think that our M1 monitor/subwoofer system might very well align with your preferences given your IQ and MusikBoxx ownership.
 That's why I am curious whether you would be open to reviewing our Daudio M1 system.
 This link is presently in Dutch only but you can translate it in your browser.
 I look forward to your response."

 That was easy: "Yes³!"

 1/ I already had experience with Mundorf's bigger dipole air-motion transformer in Virtual's radical Cobra monitor.
 2/ I love open-baffle mids.
 3/ I'm sold on stereo 2.1 with active bass.
 Hence my affirmative in triplicate.
-After three decades on the audio beat, I know what I like and what best works for me.
-If you're still hazy on the 'd', perhaps thinking it short for dubious or daft, here's my take.
+After three decades on the audio beat, I know what I like.
+If you're still hazy on the 'd', perhaps think it short for dubious or daft, here's my take.
 Lose the box.
-With it, say good-bye not only to enclosure resonances but undue pressurization on the cone's rear plus the propensity for its inward radiation to leak back out through the membrane smeared in time.
+Say good-bye to enclosure resonances and undue pressurization on the cone's rear plus propensity for its inward radiation to leak back out through the membrane smeared in time.
 Stop murdering half the generated acoustic energy with an expensive Magico-type sealed box.
-Instead allow it to freely play the room like a musical instrument.
-Benefit from figure-8 lateral out-of-phase cancellation which eliminates your side walls as reflective sound sources.
+Instead play the room freely like a musical instrument.
+Benefit from figure-8 out-of-phase cancellation to eliminate your side walls as reflective sound sources.
 For a classic sub, shun ports or passive radiators.
 Go with a force-cancelling twin-woofer design like my Dynaudio S18.
-For an exotic sub, go RiPol aka Ridthaler Dipole as I do downstairs with a sound|kaos of twin 15-inchers each driven by 700w/4Ω mono power.
-For ultimate dynamic expression and resolution in the upper ranges, apply an active high pass to the monitors.
-By neither doing nor seeing any low bass, those now should really be visually compact and attractive.
-Et voilà, 'd' for delicious, discerning, discriminating—and Daudio M1 dipole.
+For a more exotic sub, go RiPol aka Ridthaler Dipole as I do downstairs with a sound|kaos of twin 15-inchers each driven by 700w/4Ω mono power.
+For ultimate dynamic expression and resolution in the upper ranges, apply an active monitor high pass.
+By neither doing nor seeing low bass, that now should be visually compact and attractive.
+Et voilà, 'd' for discerning, discriminating and Daudio M1 dipole.

 At left a glance at Daudio's maiden model, the W1 with wire-suspended dipole AMT and RiPol bass system turned 90°.
-My eyes call that impeccably groomed simplicity and clever integration of important decisions executed to a very high level.
+My eyes call that impeccably groomed simplicity and clever integration of important decisions executed to a high level.
 Back on the M1, filter frequencies are 120Hz and 2'400Hz with 89dB sensitivity for the monitor whose passive filter uses Mundorf silver/gold/oil caps and matching silver/gold/copper hook-up wiring.
 Dimensions for this 8.4kg stand-mount are 20x4x30.6cm.
 The 31.2kg sub is a 36cm³ cube.
 The motional feedback option is based on a 1970s' Dutch Philips concept which I first heard in a modern adaptation in Grimm's subwoofer.
 Again, to me everything about the Daudio M1 made perfect sense to appeal to a very unusual degree.
 As always, the proof would be in the listening.
 But my real question was, what had taken me this long?